pierre-vigier/Perl6-Math-Matrix/README.md

     2 3
     4 5

+### reduce

+    Like the built in reduce method, it iterates over all elements and joins them into one value, by applying the given operator or method to the previous result and the next element.
+I starts with the cell [0][0] and moving from left to right in the first row and continue with the first cell of the next row.

+    Math::Matrix.new( [[1,2],[3,4]] ).reduce(&[+]);      # 10
+    Math::Matrix.new( [[1,2],[3,4]] ).reduce(&[*]);      # 10

 ### reduce-rows

-    Like the built in reduce method, it iterates over all elements of a row and joins them into one value, by applying the given operator or method to the previous result and the next element.
-The end result will be a list.
-    Each element of that list is the result of reducing one row.
-    In this example we calculate the sum of all elements in a row:
+    Reduces (as described above) every row into one value, so the overall result will be a list.
+In this example we calculate the sum of all cells in a row:

     say Math::Matrix.new( [[1,2],[3,4]] ).reduce-rows(&[+]);     # prints (3, 7)

 ### reduce-columns

-    Similarly to reduce-rows this method reduces each column to one value in the resulting list.:
+    Similar to reduce-rows, this method reduces each column to one value in the resulting list:

     say Math::Matrix.new( [[1,2],[3,4]] ).reduce-columns(&[*]);  # prints (3, 8)